 Thirdly, I make the full text based fruits of my work available here, on Etheldreda.net, in the prayerful hope that others might find what I’ve prepared of some use.

 To access the ‘prescriptions’ prepared so far, go via the ‘Rx so far’ links, where they are presented in Bible book order.
-You can scroll up and down to pick one that you would like to read.
-However, there is also a ‘random’ selection feature, which might be useful.
+You can scroll up and down to pick one that you would like to read, from a random starting point in the sequence.
 (Alternatively, to see what’s new click on the ‘New’ links – where you can scroll down to see the history of the website too.
 Or you can use the search feature on the navigation above to search for anything on this website.)

 If you’re visiting Etheldreda.net and are not yet a Christian, may I draw your attention to the ‘Christian?’ links, if you’re interested in finding out more regarding what a Christian is, or perhaps even how to become one.